 Step Instruction 1 Navigate to parameter H001 and change the value to (1) for static no rotation or (2) for rotational tune and press the SET button to save the change.
+NOTE - In most cases a static tune will produce the best outcome compared to a rotational tune.
 2 IMPORTANT! - All limits are ignored during the auto-tune process.
 Be sure to make sure you have enough travel if using the (2) rotational tune.
 3 Using the pushbutton press the desired directional command to start the auto-tune.
 If rotational tune is selected the motor will operate in the direction commanded.
-4 Once the auto-tune is complete the display will show (O).
+4 Once the auto-tune is complete the display will show ($$ O).
 If the display doesn't show an "O" that means the auto-tune failed and you will need to restart the test.
 5 Once the tune is complete, parameters H030, H031, H032 will contain the obtained R1, R2, L motor constants.
 6 Set parameter H020 to the value found in H030.
 7 Set parameter H021 to the value found in H031.
 8 Set parameter H022 to the value found in H032.
 9 Operate the VFD and verify if the changed motor constants have improved the performance.
 If the performance is worse then change parameter H003 to a difference value and save it, then then change it back to the original set value to restore the default motor constants.